 The Trex 450 Plus DFC is powered by Align's powerful 450MX brushless motor (same one used in their higher performance 450 Pro DFC) in combination with the Align RCE-BL35P 35 Amp ESC getting it's power from the included 2200 mAH, 3S, 30C Align LiPo battery.

-Included in the package is also an auto LiPo charger very similar to one Blade offers, but unlike Eflite's, this one plugs directly into a standard house wall outlet so there is no need to get a separate AC adaptor.
+Included in the package is also an auto LiPo charger very similar to one Blade offers, but unlike Eflite's, this one plugs directly into a standard house wall outlet so there is no need to get a separate AC adapter.

 more tooth contact area so they last longer and are less likely to strip